MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-copilot-to-analyze-desktopflow-activity.md

 ### Clearing previous prompt context to start over

-If you wish to reset the conversation with Copilot you can select the three dots `...` next to the Copilot name and select **New chat**.
+If you wish to reset the conversation with Copilot you can select the three dots `...` next to the copilot name and select **New chat**.

 :::image type="content" source="media/analyze-automation-activity-copilot/copilot-new-chat.png" alt-text="Screenshot of a Copilot 'New chat' option to reset a conversation." lightbox="media/analyze-automation-activity-copilot/copilot-new-chat.png":::